 Frequent menu revisions to target consumer trends

 The most common mistake is that restaurant owners think “they know” their customers.
 In our experience, this is never the case.
 Restaurant owners are not in tune with their customers.
 Most menus are created around what the restaurant owner likes.
 BIG MISTAKE!
 BIG MISTAKE!
-Know your numbers, but more importantly, make changes to solve the problems that “knowing your numbers” are telling you.
+More importantly, know your numbers and make changes to solve the problems that “knowing your numbers” are telling you.
 Do not use the excuse that you have to be competitive to stay in business.
 Not true!
 If your cuisines are good and desired by customers, they will pay the prices to get what they love.

 Provide online ordering

 Consumers love online ordering!
 Restaurant owners have many options relating to this bullet point.
-There are excellent online ordering systems that restaurant owners can own and not pay a percentage of their revenue to the provider.
+Restaurant owners can own excellent online ordering systems and not pay a percentage of their revenue to the provider.
 However, the systems are complex and too complicated for most restaurant owners to maintain themselves.
 You can hire somebody to maintain it or use a third-party company/provider that offers online systems that charge a sales percentage.

 Promote your restaurant leveraging social media